Careers

 DUTIES AND RESPONSIBILITIES:

-The Upper School Science Teacher, reporting to the Director of Upper School, will join a collaborative department of colleagues to build a creative, engaging and student-centered learning environment, employing best practices for educating students in an inclusive setting.
+The Upper School Religion Teacher, reporting to the Director of Upper School, will join a collaborative department of colleagues to build a creative, engaging and student-centered learning environment, employing best practices for educating students in an inclusive setting.
 Specific responsibilities for this position include:

 - Provide support for students outside of class time (answering homework questions, providing extra writing help, etc.) as needed;